Last 2018, I opened 22 books and finished reading 14 of them.

 I’m still shuffling the other 7.
 Yes I would like to finish reading them hopefully.
 But I don’t feel the pressure anymore.
 If the book doesn’t excite me, I’ll proceed to the next.
 Writer Johnny deduced it well in his post, Everything I Knew About Reading Was Wrong.

-This, is of course, is a piece of cake compared to other readers who can read a hundred books a year.
-I wish I could do that too.
-I envy them.
+This, of course, is a piece of cake compared to other readers who can read a hundred books a year.
+I wish I could do that.
 But I’m a very slow reader.
 Some books often take a month or more for me to finish reading and fully comprehend it.

 Good thing there are blogs.
 I often turned to blogs when the book feels tedious.

 Blogs are easy to read.
 And every time I finished one, it gives me a sense of fulfillment.

 Last March 2018, I challenged myself that I will bookmark all the blogs I’d read in a year (and podcasts, too):

 So yes.
 I did it.
 I read 350 blogs…

 And listened to 37 podcasts (this doesn’t include the unfinished ones.
 I don’t bookmark them).

 It may sound weird to you, but this is one way for me to measure or record my eagerness to learn and improve.
 Hopefully it gets better and better through the years.

 So what did I learn from all of these books, blogs, podcasts, and videos?
 That will do for another post.